 You could say I'm addicted to it...I'm a Polymer clay addict who can't stop designing beautiful jewellery for people to wear.

 So my journey started.
 I have done some creative courses with some of the leading international lights in the polymer clay world, such as Donna Kato, Jana Roberts Benzon, Bettina Welker & Nikolina Otrzan.
 As well as British talents including Cara Jane Hayman, Carol Blackburn & Melanie Muir, some of their influences can be seen in my work.

 I have made many new friends along the way, the polymer clay community is a very caring and sharing one and I have learnt a lot from the passionate people who love to 'clay play'.
-I joined the British Polymer Clay Guild and recently I have set up a local branch group for Surrey & Hampshire, to inspire and bring local members together to share in the passion.
+I joined the British Polymer Clay Guild (currently holding the position of Vice President) and run a local branch group for Surrey & Hampshire, to inspire and bring local members together to share in the passion.

 I create all of my work by hand, mixing, blending, and matching colours to suit my mood or my clothes.
 I sometime sketch my ideas before I make them but often the process is so organic, I just go with the flow.
 Once I've made my design the clay needs to be cured.
 I then sand them, buff and polish them, then assemble them into a finished piece of wearable art.
 Each piece takes a long time to create but the process is Oh so satisfying.
 I have a small studio space in my home.
 As my space is so small and limited, I have to keep the area as tidy as possible and I'm a self confessed neat freak but sometimes neat and tidy don't mix well with creativity.